 Celestron NexStar 8SE Review:

-For most people who are conversant with Nexstar SE, the 6SE is like the most famous of them.
+For most people who are conversant with Nexstar SE, the 8SE is like the most famous of them.
 And it’s not difficult to see why it gives the best bang for the buck as far as pricing and quality are concerned.
 This brand has been around for over 20 years, and one thing they’ve always produced is good quality telescopes.
-It features the 6-inch Schmidt Cassegrain Telescope, which comes with an aperture of 150, with a 1.500 mm focal length.
+It features the 8-inch Schmidt Cassegrain Telescope, which comes with an aperture of 203.2 mm, with a 2032 mm focal length.
 We can call this telescope an all-rounder, the lens is good, the mount is also good and it is easy to use by beginners.

 What’s more, one can easily add other eyepieces to this, such as filters and star diagonals, red dot finders, moon filters, and more.
 It can serve the go-to equipment in an observatory or as an addition.
 With easy to understand manuals and explanatory software, users will find this easy to use.
 If you also want to take pictures of the heavenly bodies, then this telescope will be a good choice for you.
 One downside though is the great demands this telescope makes on batteries.
 If you’re going to run this on batteries alone, then you’re looking at an expensive endeavor.